nautobot/nautobot-app-golden-config/docs/quick-start.md

 # Load Properties from Git

 Golden Config properties include: Compliance Features, Compliance Rules, Config Removals, and Config Replacements.
-They can be created via the UI, API, or alternatively you can load these properties from a Git repository, defined in YAML files following the following directory structure:
+They can be created via the UI, API, or alternatively you can load these properties from a Git repository, defined in YAML files following the this directory structure (you can skip any of them if not apply):

 ```
 ├── golden_config